 Buck shows us that your environment will reflect whether you’re coming from power or force.
 As he says, “Your horse is a mirror to your soul.
 Sometimes you might not like what you see…Sometimes you will”.
 Throughout the movie, Buck is surrounded by friends, clients, and family that love being around him.
 When he works with each horse, it calms down and is softened by his powerful, yet gentle presence.
 Just like the horses, people are also a clear mirror and they’ll reflect for you whether your approach comes from power or force.
 It’s clear how people and horses feel about Buck.
 They love, respect, and enjoy him.
 This reflection is palpable and a pleasure to experience.

 Throughout the movie, Buck’s command of power is evident in everything he does.
 We recommend you watch this movie and look for how Buck uses the following attributes of power and how you can mirror his examples:

 Buck says that his childhood experiences could have led him down a different path.
 Although, he chose a different way.
 As he says, “you gotta choice”.
 We can all benefit from the lessons Buck teaches in this film.
 Especially leaders in business, politics, and education.
 We need more mentors like Buck to inspire each of us to choose power over force; leaders to show us a different path.

-“Be gentle in what you do and firm at how you do it”.
+“Be gentle in what you do, firm at how you do it”.
 Buck Brannaman